Diamonds (Rihanna song): Live performances

 On November 25, the singer performed the song on series nine of The X Factor in the UK.
 The performance featured the singer dressed in a black gown on a square platform.
 As the chorus began, water effects poured down around her on the outside of the stage.
 By the final chorus, the water centered into the platform and wet the singer.
 Hayes of Irish Independent praised the performance and stated that it "put everything – and everybody – else to shame."
 On December 8, Rihanna performed the song on Wetten, dass..? in Germany.
 She also performed "Diamonds" on La Chanson de l'année in France, on December 10, 2012, which was broadcast on December 29, 2012.
 The single was included as the closing song on the set list of Rihanna's fifth worldwide tour titled the Diamonds World Tour (2013).

 Rihanna performed "Diamonds" at the 2013 American Music Awards on November 24, 2013, during the acceptance of the Icon Award.
 The performance featured the singer wearing a long black dress plunged down to her navel and diamond adornments in her hair.
 She was joined by an orchestra that included a conductor which accompanied her as a rock band produced the beat.
 Kory Grow of Rolling Stone magazine labeled the performance as "stunning".
-Additionally, out of a total sixteen performances at the ceremony, he placed Rihanna's rendition of "Diamonds" at number one writing, "she gave a performance that showed she could live up to the honor".
+Additionally, out of a total sixteen performances at the ceremony, he placed Rihanna's rendition of "Diamonds" first, writing, "she gave a performance that showed she could live up to the honor".
 Los Angeles Times Mikael Wood stated that during the performance Rihanna dominated the stage pointing that she looked like a young version of Grace Jones.
 The single was included on the set list of Rihanna's joint 2014 tour with rapper Eminem, the Monster Tour.
 Rihanna performed "Diamonds" on November 11, 2014, during the Concert for Valor held in Washington, D.C.
 Rihanna performed the single during her concerts part of the Anti World Tour in 2016.

 On February 12, 2023, Rihanna performed “Diamonds” as the closing number of the Super Bowl LVII halftime show.